-Michael Otterstatter is a senior scientist and epidemiologist at BCCDC.
+Michael Otterstatter is a senior scientist in Data Science and Innovation at BCCDC.
 He is also an assistant clinical professor in the UBC School of Population & Public Health.

 Dr. Otterstatter's work focuses on statistical and mathematical modeling of public health data in order to better understand disease epidemiology and to inform public health programs.
-This work spans communicable and chronic diseases and recently includes leadership roles in the modelling and analysis of COVID-19 and opioid overdose in order to inform BC’s public health response.
+This work spans communicable and chronic diseases, and recently includes leadership roles in the modelling and analysis of COVID-19 and opioid overdose in order to inform BC’s public health response.

-Much of his work involves collaboration and support to government and non-government stakeholders as a consultant and scientific advisor in epidemiology and biostatistics.
-He currently co-teaches surveillance and monitoring in public health at UBC with Dr. Eleni Galanis and co-leads weekly statistical and computational workshops at BCCDC with Dr. Caren Rose.
-He is involved with BCCDC research on drug overdose in BC; see Overdose Reports and Overdose Cohort Data.
+Much of Dr. Otterstatter's work involves collaboration and support to government and non-government stakeholders as a consultant and scientific advisor in epidemiology and biostatistics.
+He currently teaches Surveillance and Monitoring in Public Health at UBC and leads BCCDC Data Science Rounds.

 Dr. Otterstatter holds a doctorate from the University of Toronto (2007), as well as MSc (2001) and BSc (1998) degrees from the University of Calgary.
 Previously, he was a postdoctoral fellow with Health Canada (2007-2009) and worked in cancer surveillance with the Public Health Agency of Canada in Ottawa (2009-2012).